quanshengwu/wannier_tools/README.md

 **License and agreement**

-If you use our code, please cite this website “Q.S.Wu, https://github.com/quanshengwu/wannier_tools" .
+If you use our code, please cite this website “The surface spectrum is calculated by the software package Wannier_tools Q.S.Wu, https://github.com/quanshengwu/wannier_tools" .
 If you have good ideas to improve this code, do not hesitate to contact me.
 Your contribution will be recorded.

 **Publication**